Individual Assistance

 Providing Direct Assistance

-As of 2022, BDT operates phone-based Benefit Centers in seven states — Colorado, Maryland, Michigan, New York, North Carolina, Pennsylvania, and South Carolina — where trained benefits specialists serve individuals with kindness, to create a person-centered experience.
+BDT operates phone-based Benefit Centers in six states — Maryland, Michigan, New York, North Carolina, Pennsylvania, and South Carolina — where trained benefits specialists serve individuals with kindness, to create a person-centered experience.

 We screen and apply callers for multiple benefits at once, allowing them to apply for all different programs based on a single set of questions, rather than requiring people to provide the same information and documentation repeatedly through separate applications.